puppetlabs/puppetlabs-mysql/README.md

 #####`mysql_group`

-The name of the group of the mysql daemon user.
+The name of the group of the MySQL daemon user.
 Can be a group name or a group ID.
 See more about the [`group` file attribute](https://docs.puppetlabs.com/references/latest/type.html#file-attribute-group).

 #####`package_ensure`